Learn How to Rebuild Relationships i...

 If you have gotten sober and are ready to work on your relationships, know that there are several actions you can take to re-form healthy bonds.
 These include:

-• Complete Step 9of Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
-If you are working through the 12 steps, you will eventually reach Step 9, which entails apologizing to those you have hurt and working to make amends.
+If you are working through the 12 Steps, you will eventually reach Step 9 of AA, which entails apologizing to those you have hurt and working to make amends.
 If you aren’t in a 12-Step program, you can still atone for your mistakes.
-This could include paying people back after stealing money, getting a car fixed, paying legal fees, etc.
+This could include paying people back after stealing money, getting a car fixed, or paying legal fees.

-• Go to couples or family therapy.
-These types of therapy focus on repairing dysfunctional relationships and improving communication and conflict resolution skills.
+Couples or family therapy focuses on repairing dysfunctional relationships and improving communication and conflict resolution skills.

-• Maintain sobriety and work on rebuilding your life.
-If you lost your job, see if you are able to return or begin looking for a new one.
+If you lost your job, see if you can return or begin looking for a new one.
 You can also find success by engaging in healthy hobbies, making a new sober group of friends, spending quality time with your family, and following your relapse prevention plan.

 If you don’t want to meet face-to-face or call, try writing a letter or an email to initiate contact.
 If you receive a positive response, you may want to suggest meeting up to apologize and make amends.
 If not, give your loved one time to process the information and wait until they’re ready to connect with you.